JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 ```@example
+using Base.Iterators: partition
+using LinearAlgebra
+using Statistics
+using Random
-using Pkg
+using Colors

 using MLDatasets
 using Flux
-using LinearAlgebra
-using ImageCore

 using Flux: onehotbatch, onecold, crossentropy, throttle
 using CUDA
-using Random
-using Base.Iterators: partition
-using ProgressMeter
-using Statistics

 T = Float32
 dataset = MLDatasets.MNIST